chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ## Operation :electron: on List

 As we have already know some basic of list and accessing element from it.
-Now today here we are going to learn insertion of new element in list, update element from list which is already available, and delete items from list
+Now today here we are going to learn insertion of new element in list, update element from list which is already available, and delete items from list.

 ## 1.Insertion :spiral_notepad:

-- There are different ways to insert element in the list
+There are different ways to insert element in the list
   1. append()
   2. insert()
   3. extend()

 ### 1.append() :penguin:
-- **append()**  method add an element to the end of the list.
+**append()**  method add an element to the end of the list.

 Syntax:
 ```python